-We do not anticipate any impacts from the operation of the residences on the frigate bird colony, except that it may increase tourism revenue to Barbuda.
-Construction noise is unlikely to cause harm to the colony (see Section 5.4).
+We do not anticipate any impacts from the operation of the residence on the frigate bird colony, especially as tourists are currently brought to within 1-2 ft of the birds without causing distress to the birds.
+Guests visiting the property may however increase tourism revenue to Barbuda as they will have the opportunity to hire local guides to visit the colony.
+Construction noise is unlikely to cause long-term harm to the colony (see Section 5.4).
 No activity is planned in the lagoon to disturb the habitat.